idaholab/virtual_test_bed/doc/content/htgr/3D_MHTGR/3D_mhtgr_mesh.md

 ## Reflector Assembly

-The base of the assembly is generated first, then the interior is deleted in order to re-mesh the assembly to border the fuel assemblies without leaving long, thin elements which intersect in the center of the hexagon.
+The base of the assembly is generated first.
+Then, the interior is deleted in order to re-mesh the assembly to border the fuel assemblies without leaving long, thin elements that intersect in the center of the hexagon.

 !listing htgr/3D_mhtgr/3D_mhtgr_final.i start=[reflector_assembly_base] end=[reflector_assembly]

-A reflector assembly which borders fuel assemblies on 3 sides must be adapted by deleting, rebuilding, remeshing, triangulating, stitching, and lastly reapplying the metadata to the interior.
+A reflector assembly which borders fuel assemblies on 3 sides must be adapted by deleting, rebuilding, remeshing, triangulating, stitching, and reapplying the metadata to the interior.

 !listing htgr/3D_mhtgr/3D_mhtgr_final.i start=[reflector_assembly_base_0_1_2] end=[reflector_assembly_0_1_2]